One Skillet Spicy Shakshuka with Feta

 I believe I’m at the point of my life known as “running on steam”, and not as well as Thomas the Tank Engine did.
 That and protein powder brownies because what else is a potential bride supposed to do to cure her endless chocolate cravings?!

-What is Shakshuka?
-I’m still laughing because the Mr. has gone from “Shakshuka” to “Smakshakala” and any variation he can imagine whenever mentioning this dish.
+What is shakshuka?
+I’m still laughing because the Mr. has gone from “shakshuka” to “smakshakala” and any variation he can imagine whenever mentioning this dish.
 This dish originates from North Africa and is basically eggs poached in a deliciously spicy tomato sauce.
 I’ll just say it here: I probably made my own variation of this traditional dish, but that’s okay because it tastes amazing.
-I kept trying to find the different between this and eggs in purgatory, but I can’t.
+I kept trying to find the difference between this and eggs in purgatory, but I can’t.

-Just when you thought the sauce alone was enough, we add in feta cheese.
-Crumbly, deliciously tangy, beautifully melt-y feta cheese.
+Just when you thought the sauce alone was enough, we add in crumbled feta cheese – deliciously tangy, beautifully melt-y feta cheese.
 Swirled in for a surprise later in in the dish.
 I’m also kind of obsessed with feta cheese.
 That statement may apply to everything under the category of “food”.

 And then we add poached eggs.
 Didn’t we discuss my obsession with these the other day?
 Someone send help (or not).

 These eggs cook for a few minutes until the whites are firmer but the yolks still deliciously runny.
 Guys, I’m HUNGRY all over again at 1:15 am just thinking about how badly I want to eat this again.
 Now, it’s all done.
 I know, so easy.
 Grab a slice of pita like I did, Scoop an egg plus the surrounding tomato sauce into a bowl and dig in.
 The mix of soft runny yolk all over everything and the usefulness of the pita bread to scoop up everything will have you wondering why on earth this isn’t served in every brunch restaurant on earth.